Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Olive Leaf Extract

 Olive leaf extract is a compound that has multiple benefits, including preventing virus replication and having antibacterial properties (x).
 That may help to deal with other bacteria to help the immune system to focus on dealing with EBV.
-The recommended dosage is 750 mg per day.
+The recommended dosage for olive leaf extract is 750 mg per day.

 The Bottom Line